amandaguglieri/hackinglife/docs/hackingapis/api-authentication-attacks.md

 [Instructions to set up a proxy in Postman to intercept traffic with BurpSuite](../proxies.md) and have it sent to Sequencer.

-Once you send a POST request (in which a token is generated) to Sequencer, **you need to defina the custom token location** in the context menu.
-After that wou can  click on "Start Live Capture".
+Once you send a POST request (in which a token is generated) to Sequencer, **you need to define the custom token location** in the context menu.
+After that you can  click on "Start Live Capture".

 BurpSuite Sequencer provides two methods for token analysis: